Universalism and the Latter Day Saint movement: Universalism and the Book of Mormon

-Amongst anti-Universalists there was general agreement that there was a two-outcome doctrine of heaven and hell, but differing opinions on who would ultimately be saved.
-Calvinism for example believed that an omniscient God already had decided who would be saved, and human actions on earth would do little to change things.
-The Book of Mormon generally aligned with Methodists of the time, who divided humankind into five groups of people:
+Amongst anti-Universalists, there was general agreement that there was a binary doctrine of heaven and hell, but opinions differed on who would ultimately be saved.
+Calvinism, for example, believed that an omniscient God already had decided who would be saved, and man's actions on earth would do little to change things.
+The Book of Mormon generally aligned with Methodists of the time, who divided mankind into five groups: